 at the Forum for the trilateral Wadden Sea Region

-At present, the WSF revive the networking on sustainable shipping and ports at the World Heritage Wadden Sea.
+The WSF tried to revive the networking on sustainable shipping and ports at the World Heritage Wadden Sea.
 In the past years, different activities were conducted in the Trilateral Wadden Sea Cooperation (TWSC) with respect to revive the shipping issue.
 The loss of containers in 2019 by the container vessel MSC Zoe indicated a far-reaching event not only for the natural environment but also for the request and concerns of making shipping more safe in and around the World Heritage Wadden Sea.
-First step in 2020 was that the WSF with the support of the Wadden Sea Board (WSB) as political body of the TWSC tries to organise a Trilateral Round Table on shipping safety.
+First step in 2020 was that the WSF with the support of the Wadden Sea Board (WSB) as political body of the TWSC tried to organise a Trilateral Round Table on shipping safety.
 It was envisaged to elaborate on advices about how shipping safety in the southern North Sea could be improved, considering the vulnerability of the Wadden Sea ecosystem, distinguished as World Heritage site.
 Several attempts for the conduction of the Trilateral Round Table failed due to different reasons.
-Therefore, the respective organisations and institutions are following a different way.
+Therefore, the respective organisations and institutions are now following a different way.

 2019 Havarie MSC Zoe ©Havariekommando/DPA